Call for Cases

 Reimbursement

-For speakers from abroad we offer a reimbursement for travel and hotel costs.
-Speakers from Europe (outside The Netherlands or Belgium) will get a maximum travel reimbursement of € 250 and speakers from outside Europe will get a maximum travel reimbursement of € 500.
-For both we will arrange a room for one night in a hotel close the conference venue.
+For speakers from abroad we offer a reimbursement for travel and we will arrange a room for one night in a hotel close the conference venue.
 Please indicate if you would need reimbursement during your submission, since we have a limited budget.
 If you can travel by car, we will provide free parking at het conference venue.